abdelrahmanatefmorsy/icpc-psu/README.md

 ## Features
 - **Create courses**: Users can create their own courses, define topics, and add content such as videos, texts, and quizzes.
-- **Publish courses**: After creating a course, users can publish it for others to browse and join.
+- **Publish courses**: creating a course, users can publish it for others to browse and join.
 - **Join courses**: Users can explore available courses and join the ones that match their interests.